AdguardTeam/KnowledgeBaseDNS/docs/adguard-home/faq.md

    Copy-Item -Path .\AdGuardHome.yaml, .\data -Destination $newDir -Recurse
    ```

-1. Unpack the AdGuard Home archive to a temporary directory.
-For example, if you downloaded the archive to your `Downloads` directory and want to unpack it to a temporary directory:
+1. Extract the AdGuard Home archive to a temporary directory.
+For example, if you downloaded the archive to your `Downloads` directory and want to extract it to a temporary directory:

    ```ps1
    $outFile = Join-Path -Path $Env:USERPROFILE -ChildPath 'Downloads\AdGuardHome_windows_amd64.zip'